csi-dgist/QoS-Guard/docs/rules/EMP.md

 **4. Empirical Conclusion**

 The experiment proves that setting an excessively high `max_samples_per_instance` for the sake of data completeness leads to a **"Recovery Latency Storm."** For a late-joining node, processing thousands of buffered historical samples simultaneously saturates the available bandwidth and CPU, causing current data to be delayed by tens of seconds.

-To balance data durability with system responsiveness, the resource limits must be tuned based on the expected maximum network downtime and the acceptable recovery window:
-$[DURABL ≥ TRAN_LOCAL] ∧ [KEEP_ALL] ⇒ mpi ≥ default$
-*(Note: $default$ should be calculated based on the maximum tolerable recovery time.)*

 <hr class="hr-dashed">